rmassidda/pds19-spo/report.md

 T_{\textrm{PipeFarm}} \approx n * \max ( T_v , T_p , \frac{T_f}{n_w} , T_m )
 $$

-Assuming that a high number of particles is involved in the computation and that the $f$ complexity requires significant time, both the PipeFarm and the map-reduce solutions are theoretically equivalent.
+Assuming that a high number of particles is involved in the computation and that the $f$ complexity requires significant time, both the PipeFarm and the map-reduce solutions are practically equivalent.

 However it has to be considered that the communication needed between the stages in the pipeline solution and the effort needed to generate a stream from a collection, could produce a consistent overhead not present in the data-parallel solution
 Furthermore the possible adjustments to mitigate the pipeline overhead problem, as the fusion of the faster stages, would lead to a normal form stream-parallel pattern that resembles the data-parallel proposed solution except for the requirement to generate a stream.